mamuz/PhpDependencyAnalysis/README.md

 The phar file is securely signed with OpenSSL.
 To be able to execute the phar file, the public key must be named as the phar file, with `.pubkey` added, and must be placed in the same directory.
-That means don't change the name and location of the publiy key.
+That means don't change the name and location of the public key.

 #### Update